 We found the eight tidbits of information that describe the psychology of attraction so that you can remind yourself of these results as you date.
 Maybe they won't exactly make the process easier, but they should help you keep some perspective as you put yourself out there.

-Attractiveness is something you have somewhat of a say in.
-In a 1997 study by Mehrabian and Blum, research found that the most attractive qualities of a person came down to self-care.
+In a 1997 study by Mehrabian and Blum, the research found that the most attractive qualities of a person came down to self-care.
 The two men surveyed 117 male and female university students with 76 different photos of the opposite sex and asked them to rank their attractiveness and corresponding emotional response.
 Although the method of their work is shudder-inducing, the results are not.

 The most "attractive" features came down to good posture, noticeable grooming, nice-fitting clothing, a seemingly positive attitude, and a healthy weight.
 While that last quality is definitely debatable, we like that we can score points just by practicing self-care and staying optimistic.